r44594/Project_Weather_Mcp/readme.md

 # MCP Weather Agent

-An AI-powered weather assistant built on the **Model Context Protocol (MCP)** architecture.
-The agent uses **GPT-4o-mini** as its reasoning engine and routes queries to specialized MCP tool-servers — one for the United States and one for Israel.
+An AI-powered weather assistant built on the **Model Context Protocol (MCP)**.
+The agent employs **GPT-4o-mini** as its reasoning engine and intelligently routes user queries to two specialized MCP tool-servers: one dedicated to the United States and one dedicated to Israel.

+---

+## Overview

+The MCP Weather Agent demonstrates how a large language model can be paired with dedicated, purpose-built tool-servers to deliver accurate, real-time information without requiring the model itself to know how that information is retrieved.
+Rather than relying on a single monolithic integration, the system separates concerns cleanly: one server retrieves official U.S. weather data through a government API, while a second automates a browser session to extract Israeli forecast data from a local weather portal.
+The host application unifies both sources behind a single conversational interface, allowing the model to select the correct tool automatically based on the intent of the question.

 ---